openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 How do I download videos?
 ================================

-To download videos, tap the download icon that appears to the right of each section, subsection, or video name.
-If you tap the download icon for a video, you'll download just that video.
-If you tap the download icon for a section or subsection, you'll download all of the videos in that section or subsection.
+To download videos, you must be connected to the Internet.
+Select the "download" icon that appears to the right of a section, subsection, or video name.

+* If you select download for a section or subsection, you download all of its videos.
+* If you select download for a video, you download only that video.

 .. image:: /Images/Mob_DownloadIcon.png
    :width: 300
-   :alt: List of sections with the download icon circled
+   :alt: List of sections with the "download" icon circled.

+After you download a video, you can watch it any time.

 ================================================
 How much data will the videos in this app use?